Dental emergencies in children are seen by Dr. Shane Fisher, board certified pedatric dentist.

 If your child faces a dental emergency, give us a call immediately.
 If you need urgent treatment after hours, you can call our emergency number.
 We are always here to assist when your child’s dental health is at risk.
 Below are tips on dealing with urgent dental situations.
 You may want to display this list on your refrigerator or store it near your emergency phone numbers for easy reference.

-Dr. Shane Fisher, a board certified pediatric dentist, has over 15 years of providing comprehensive dental care for infants, children and teenagers.
-He has consistently received 5 star ratings throughout social media.
-He has patients that travel from all over the metropolitan area including Mequon, Whitefish Bay, Thiensville, River Hills, Fox Point, Glendale and other northern Milwaukee suburbs.
+Our board-certified pediatric dentists provide dental care for infants, children and teenagers.
+We have consistently received 5 star ratings throughout social media.
+We have patients that travel from all over the metropolitan area including Mequon, Whitefish Bay, Thiensville, River Hills, Fox Point, Glendale and other northern Milwaukee suburbs.

-If you would like for your child to have a great experience at a pediatric dentist, please call Dr. Shane A. Fisher at The Kids Dentist 262-241-0400 or complete an online appointment request.
+If you would like for your child to have a great experience at a pediatric dentist, please call The Kids Dentist 262-241-0400 or complete an online appointment request.